kohler/hotcrp/README.md

 You may need to restart the Apache web server after installing these packages (`sudo apachectl graceful` or `sudo apache2ctl graceful`).

-Versions of the Mail and Mail_Mime PHP PEAR packages are currently distributed along with HotCRP (Mail 1.1.14, Mail_Mime 1.4.0).

 **pdftohtml notes**: HotCRP and the banal script use pdftohtml for paper format checking.
 As of 2013, many current Unix distributions ship with a suitable version of pdftohtml, such as “pdftohtml version